Kaiser Permanente health insurance review and ratings 2025

 How Kaiser Permanente scores for digital experience

-Kaiser Permanente, which has been offering telehealth since before the Covid-19 pandemic, had the highest score of the companies we ranked in this category.
-But it should be noted that none of the bigger insurers did particularly well here.
+Kaiser Permanente, which has been offering telehealth since before the Covid-19 pandemic, had one of the highest scores of the companies we ranked in this category.
+Molina and Elevance are the only insurers that scored higher for digital experience.

 Insurance company Percent of customers who highly rank the company’s digital experience